What is American Mahjong?

 - The Card — No other variant uses an annually changing card of valid hands

-- Jokers — Only American Mahjong uses Joker tiles
+- Jokers — Only American Mahjong uses Joker tiles that substitute for tiles in groups of 3+

 - The Charleston — The pre-game tile exchange is unique to American Mahjong